HTML Tips for Your Web site

 For instance, if you had a page about your special skills in the field of stamp collecting translation – AND you say the words "stamp collecting translation" at various places in your body copy – then mentioning the words "stamp collecting translation" in the meta keywords tag MIGHT help boost your page a bit higher for those words.
 Remember, if you don't use the words "stamp collecting translation" on the page at all, then just adding them to the meta keywords tag is extremely unlikely to help the page do well for the term.

 The text in the meta keywords tag, FOR THE FEW CRAWLERS THAT SUPPORT IT, works in conjunction with the text in your body copy.
 The meta keyword tag is also sometimes useful as a way to help your page come up for synonyms, unusual or even misspelled words that don't appear on the page itself.
-Believe it or not, many sites, including University sites, insist on calling "Portugese" to the language I speak!
+Believe it or not, many sites, including University and government sites worldwide, insist on calling "Portugese" to the language I speak!
 Well, I had no choice other than to include this misspelled word it in the keywords of my pages.

 For instance, let's say again you had a page all about "stamp collecting translation".
 You never actually say the word "translation" on this page.
 By having this word in your meta keywords tag, then you may help increase the odds of coming up if someone searched for "stamp collecting translation."
 Of course you would greater increase the odds if you just used the word "translation" in the body copy of the page itself.